GSA/data-strategy/pages/incubator.md

 What data solutions could address a pervasive problem in government service delivery or the public sphere?

 ## Why does the Federal Data Strategy need Use Cases?

 Many high-level civic data challenges have been identified in the past– archaic data management practices and IT legacy systems, issues with data sharing and interoperability, and a lack of secondary use considerations.
 But the Federal Government lacks an overall approach to tackle these challenges and prioritize data infrastructure improvements that serve the public.
-The Federal Data Strategy is seeking priority data use cases that to ensure it is comprehensive and actionable.
+The Federal Data Strategy needs priority data use cases to ensure it is comprehensive and actionable.

 ## How will the Federal Data Strategy incorporate Use Cases?

-These use cases will be identified and discussed in the Federal Data Strategy, and a select number of ready use cases will be assessed more deeply in The Data Incubator Project.
+These use cases will be identified and discussed in the Federal Data Strategy, and a select number of ready use cases will be assessed more deeply in *The Data Incubator Project*.

 ## What is The Data Incubator Project?

-A select number of Use Cases deemed “ripe for testing” will be included in The Data Incubator Project.
-To be “ripe for testing,” these Use Cases must demonstrate potential for replication, scaling, and mission impact.
-They also must have a ready team for further exploration and assessment purposes.
-The Data Incubator Project is not a new platform or set of resources, but rather is focused research aimed at identifying methods for the Federal Data Strategy and for agencies going forward.
-The Federal Data Strategy team will seek academic, private sector, and NGO partnerships to further our learning from The Data Incubator Project.
+A select number of Use Cases deemed “ripe for testing” will be included in *The Data Incubator Project*.
+To be “ripe for testing,” Use Cases must demonstrate the potential for replication, scaling, and mission impact.
+They also must have a ready team for further exploration and assessment purposes. *The Data Incubator Project* is not a new platform or set of resources, but rather is focused research aimed at identifying methods for the Federal Data Strategy and for agencies going forward.
+The Federal Data Strategy team will seek academic, private sector, and NGO partnerships to further our learning from *The Data Incubator Project*.

 ## How can I submit a Use Case?